Sunday Mornings at First Mennonite

 - Call to Worship

 - Worship through Song

 - Song of Response

 - God at Work

 Our gatherings consist of people of all ages.
 This gives us a family feel, which is important to us.
 Because of this, our children participate in our worship gatherings.
 We think the bustle of kids adds to our time together.
-If needed, however, we have volunteers for toddlers during our service, and a nursery in the back of our sanctuary.
+If needed, however, we have volunteers for toddlers (ages 4 and under) available after Children’s Time, and a nursery in the back of our sanctuary.

 God at Work

 We care about what is going on in each others lives.
 Because of this, we take time each week to pass a microphone around for individuals to share about the ways God has been at work in their lives and how they would like to see God at work in their lives.

 We’re a casual community.
 We care more about what God is doing in and through our community than we do what people are wearing. ***Please note, in consideration for those who have allergies and sensitivities, we strive to be a fragrance free community.
 We kindly ask that all refrain from the use of perfumes and other fragrances.